frequently asked questions

 5. Why do people have to pay to park downtown?

 Downtown Dayton is the center of the region’s business, cultural and entertainment activities.
-In an approximately 40-block area, we have over 700 businesses with thousands of employees and patrons who need to park their vehicles.
+In an approximately 40-block area, we have more than 800 businesses with thousands of employees and patrons who need to park their vehicles.
 This density of businesses and entertainment destinations translates into an increased demand for parking.
 Charging for parking helps to make parking available for those who need it.
 All-day parkers pay to park in locations like garages and lots, freeing up curbside space for short-term business patrons.

 6. Who enforces on-street and off-street parking?